albeitreluctantly/react-native-theme-factory/README.md

 <h1>What's this?</h1>

 A utility that helps to create fully customized themes for React Native applications, providing a variety of ways to use the resulting theme.

+<h1>Precautions</h1>

-Before writing anything below i want to apologize for my English cause i'm not a native speaker.
-It's quite a raw version of readme yet, i will make it look more neat later.
+1) Before writing anything below i want to apologize for my English cause i'm not a native speaker.
+2) It's quite a raw version of readme yet, i will make it look more neat later.
+3) The library itself hasn't been very well tested so there can be bugs.
+Send me an issue if you found one.

 <h1>What are the features?</h1>